 Ignatius’ life is well known: He started off as a highly-disciplined, self-conscious soldier, quite aware of his own virtues and exploits, mired in the spiritus mundi, in all of its pomp and circumstances.
 But all that was shattered, quite literally, when, in the midst of the battle of Pamplona, a cannonball fractured his leg on May 20th, 1521, at the biblical age of thirty, when Christ began his own public mission.

-As Ignatius convalesced, the only books available to pass the time were lives of the saints, and he listlessly perused their biographies, marveling at the momentous decisions made by such figures as Abbot Anthony and Friar Francis, all the while reflecting on his own life, and life in the general sense: What was it all about?
+He was intrigued, then astounded, at their biographies, marveling at the momentous decisions made by such figures as Abbot Anthony and Friar Francis and Brother Dominic, all the while reflecting on his own life, and life in the general sense: What was it all about?
 What was the purpose, the end, the point not only of all his military victories, but of this transitory existence itself?
 Ignatius had this strange sensation that the joy of adventure and military prowess and all the delights of this temporal life were passing and ephemeral, while the peace he felt when he read of the deeper and more spiritual battles of the saints did not fade away.

-As the future saint put it (referring to himself in the third person, as was his wont):
+As Ignatius, the future saint, put it (referring to himself in the third person, as was his wont):

 While reading the life of Christ our Lord or the lives of the saints, he would reflect and reason with himself: What if I should do what Saint Francis or Saint Dominic did?
 In this way he let his mind dwell on many thoughts; they lasted a while until other things took their place.
 Then those vain and worldly images would come into his mind and remain a long time.
 This sequence of thoughts persisted with him for a long time.